MeisterLi/picarto_points_godot/README.md

 # Limitations
 - The chat bot can only see channel join and leave events, so it should ideally be started before the stream is started.
 That said, there is a small check when a user writes something in the chat, to make sure they're still being tracked as 'active'
 - The user standings are saved with each update, such as gaining points and spending, but not continuously.
+- The Godot Version currently does not support password-based authentication with OBS because it looked a bit daunting.
+Will add it if someone requests it.

 # Requests
 Feel free to post requests for changes or make pull requests if you have a good idea on how to improve this tool